 The upsell (or cross-sell) campaign is designed to capitalize on your existing pool of clients.
 By providing your clients with information and incentives to expand the list of products they are using, you can drive more revenue with little effort from your sales team.

 Just be sure to focus your message around the benefits of the upsell, instead of turning your emails into sales pitches.

 10. Renewal Campaign

 Want more information on lead nurturing?
-Take a look at the Complete Guide to Lead Nurturing by clicking on the banner below.
+Take a look at the Complete Guide to Lead Nurturing.